About Us

 January 2007

 The Saskatchewan Newcomers Assistance Program (SNAP) was piloted.
 We began working with the Saskatoon Police Service, and their first scholarships were presented to newcomer youth.
 Settlement Support Workers in Schools (SSWIS) was established.
-We now had 70 employees!
+We then had 70 employees!

 January 2008